microtrain/bootcamp/01-DevEnvironment/01-InstallUbuntuLinux.md

 Pull the dongle from the USB drive and press the enter key.

 ## Summary
-In this lesson you learned
+In this lesson, you learned
 * how to install Ubuntu Linux (Ubuntu, Linux)

 ## Additional Recourses